SPL Token vs Token-2022: When to Pick Each (2026)

-SPL Token vs Token-2022 (Token Extensions): differences, when each makes sense, transfer fees, confidential transfers, and which standard memecoins should pick.
+SPL Token vs Token-2022: differences, transfer fees, confidential transfers, when each makes sense, and which memecoins should pick (2026 guide).

 What's the difference?